 - orange juice

 Magnesium is a mineral that helps transport calcium and potassium across the body.
-Most magnesium in the body is in the bones, and the kidneys regulate how much magnesium is in the body at any one time.

 A lack of magnesium may contribute to muscle cramps.
 Severe magnesium deficiency is rare, but low to moderate magnesium deficiency is not uncommon.